komposter/CommunityPowerEA.com/_docs/volatility.md

 ### Min and Max volatility to use (points)

-Indicator value will be limited by these Min and Max values defined **in points** ([what is a "point" in CommunityPower EA?](https://communitypowerea.userecho.com/en/communities/7/topics/384-what-is-a-point-in-cp-what-does-stoploss-250-points-mean)).
+Indicator value will be limited by these Min and Max values defined **in points** ([what is a "point"?](https://communitypowerea.userecho.com/en/communities/7/topics/384-what-is-a-point-in-cp-what-does-stoploss-250-points-mean)).

 > For example, if current StDev value is 0.00203 (20.3 points for EURUSD), and you set **Min volatility to use** = 25, EA will use 25 points as volatility size (and TrailingStop with coefficient to volatility = 1.5 will be 25 * 1.5 = 37.5 points (not 20.3 * 1.5 = 30.45).